Acute Care Surgery / Surgical Critical Care

 Surgical Critical Care

 Program Goals and Objectives

-- Neurologic expertise is achieved through close interaction with faculty in SCC, neurology, and neurosurgery.
+- Neurologic disease expertise is achieved through close interaction with faculty in SCC, neurology, and neurosurgery.
 Cardiovascular physiology is mastered through didactic, bedside, and autonomous learning as described, with a focus on bedside resuscitation.
-SCC fellows participate in shock resuscitation secondary to all etiologies, incorporating technology such as right heart ejection fraction pulmonary artery catheters directed at endpoints of resuscitation.
-Fellows become adept at managing end-stage pulmonary disease, including severe acute respiratory distress syndrome.
+SCC fellows participate in shock resuscitation secondary to all etiologies, incorporating technology such as right heart ejection fraction pulmonary artery catheters and bedside echocardiography directed at endpoints of resuscitation.
+Fellows become adept at managing complex pulmonary disease, including severe acute respiratory distress syndrome.
 Management of respiratory failure includes using varied ventilation strategies depending on patient and pathology, and fellows also are exposed to patients managed via extracorporeal membrane oxygenation.
-In addition, all airways in the surgical ICUs are managed primarily by the SCC service, providing ample experience in the management of the difficult airway.
-The multidisciplinary team includes nutritional support and a dedicated ICU pharmacist, serving as additional resources for SCC resident learning.
+The multidisciplinary team includes nursing, respiratory therapy, physical therapy, nutritional specialists and a dedicated ICU pharmacist, serving as additional resources for SCC resident learning.
 Fellows become facile with parenteral and enteral nutrition, including selection and placement of access, formulations, calorimetry, and bedside nutritional assessment.
 SCC fellows participate in the selection and application of all novel critical care technologies utilized within the SICU.